Siriusmart/youtube-tui/README.md

 It is like an *app launcher*, it launches other programs to do the heavy lifting (for example, `mpv` for playing videos).

+> ### Mouse support
+>
+> Mouse click support partially implemented, now it works for selecting/deselecting, interacting with buttons and moving the cursor in the search bar.

 ## Customisable

 The YouTube TUI can be customised through config files, they are located in `~/.config/youtube-tui` and are in the YAML format.